harveyconnor/multi-event-calculator/replit.md

 - **Chart Features**: Each performance displays as a radar chart with event names as axes and points determining distance from center
 - **Glassmorphism Integration**: All new components follow the dark mode glassmorphism design theme
 - **Performance Enhancement**: Fixed React hooks issues and optimized component rendering
+- **Offline-First Architecture**: Converted from API server to fully offline local storage using IndexedDB and localStorage
+- **PWA Features**: Added Progressive Web App capabilities with service worker, offline status, and install functionality